 - Sewing machine

-How to make a curved baby burp cloth:
+How to make a DIY curved baby burp cloth:

 Print my free curved burp cloth pattern (PDF) and assemble – print one middle and two front/back and tape together.
 Place on the top of your towel — I weighed mine down with Shane’s beer stein collection, a poor-man’s pattern weights.
 Trace around the pattern using an air soluble fabric marking pen.